 SAN FRANCISCO — Hewlett-Packard Co. will pay more than $108 million to resolve allegations that it bribed foreign officials in Russia, Poland and Mexico to win lucrative government contracts.

 The Securities and Exchange Commission and the Department of Justice announced sweeping settlements with HP on Wednesday that address alleged violations of the Foreign Corrupt Practices Act in the three countries.
-As part of the deal, HP’s Russian subsidiary admitted it paid bribes to land a technology contract with the Russian government and will plead guilty to violating the FCPA.
-The company’s subsidiaries in Mexico and Poland also admitted wrongdoing in exchange for nonprosecution and deferred prosecution agreements, respectively.
+As part of the deal, HP’s Russian subsidiary admitted that it paid bribes to land a technology contract with the Russian government and will plead guilty to violating the FCPA.
+The company’s subsidiaries in Mexico and Poland also admitted wrongdoing in exchange for non-prosecution and deferred prosecution agreements, respectively.

 HP will shell out nearly $76.8 million in criminal penalties and forfeiture.
 The company will also pay almost $31.5 million to settle administrative proceedings brought by the SEC.
-HP and its subsidiaries netted about $29 million from the schemes, according to the SEC’s order.

 “Today’s resolution with HP reinforces the fact that there is no double standard: U.S. businesses must respect the same ethics and compliance standards whether they are selling products to foreign governments or to the United States government,” U.S. Attorney Melinda Haag said in a statement.